robindrost/prismic-integration-field-laravel/README.md

 1. You either specify the fields in the database that are required by the integration field.
 2. Or your define attribute accessor methods like `getImageUrlAttribute()`.

-The HasIntegrationField trait excepts that you use the default timestamp fields of Laravel.
-If however you do not use these, please implement the `toIntegrationField()` method yourself.

 ### Model implementation example

-You model must include these fields (or override the trait method) or method accessors.

-- id
-- title
-- description
-- image_url
-- updated_at

 Please note that I use a mix of option 1 and 2 here just as an example.

 ```
 class MyModel extends Model implements ModelToIntegrationField
 {
-    use HasIntegrationField;

     // Using existing database fields
     public $fillable = [
         'id',